 (1) The "For the 99.5 Percent Act."
-On March 25, 2021, Senator Bernie Sanders (I-Vermont) introduced S. 994, titled "For the 99.5 Percent Act," an updated compilation of legislative proposals he and Democrats have been offering for many years regarding the estate, gift, and GST taxes and related grantor trust income tax issues.
+On April 18, 2023, Senator Bernie Sanders (I-Vermont) introduced S. 1178, titled "For the 99.5 Percent Act," an updated compilation of legislative proposals he and Democrats have been offering for many years regarding the estate, gift, and GST taxes and related trust income tax issues.
 Senator Sanders has introduced a bill like this in every Congress since 2010, when he named it the "Responsible Estate Tax Act" (S. 3533, 111th Cong., June 24, 2010).
-In this Congress he has changed the name from the "For the 99.8 Percent Act" he introduced on January 31, 2019.
-The bill includes, but is not limited to, adaptations of proposals in the Treasury Department's "General Explanations" (popularly called "Greenbooks") of revenue provisions in the budget proposals of the Obama Administration and even the Clinton Administration.
-A companion bill (H.R.
-2576) was introduced in the House of Representatives on April 15, 2021, by Congressman Jimmy Gomez (D-California).
+The bill includes, but is not limited to, adaptations of proposals in the Treasury Department's "General Explanations" (popularly called "Greenbooks") of revenue provisions in the budget proposals of the Obama Administration and even the Clinton Administration, as well as the current Biden Administration Greenbook described in Part 27 below.
+On the same day, a companion bill (H.R.
+2676) was introduced in the House of Representatives by Congressman Jimmy Gomez (D-California).